flyingmachine/brave-clojure-web/content/writing-macros.md

   (slap me :silly))
 ```

-Again, we have to quote `if` because we want the unevaluated symbol to
+Again, you have to quote `if` because you want the unevaluated symbol
-be placed in the resulting list.
+to be placed in the resulting list.

 There are many cases where you'll use simple quoting like this when
 writing macros, but most often you'll use the more powerful syntax